cfengine/documentation/reference/special-variables/this.markdown

 tags: [reference, variables, variable context this, this]
 ---

-**TODO: link to bundle type reference documentation**

-This context this is used to access information about promises during their execution.
+The context `this` is used to access information about promises during their execution.
 It is context dependent and not universally meaningful or available, but provides a context for variables where one is needed (such as when passing the value of a list variable into a parameterized